Working for the City of Colorado Springs is Rewarding

 Employee Medical Clinic and Pharmacy

-The Employee Medical Clinic and Pharmacy are available to employees enrolled in both the Advantage and Premier medical plans.
-These services available only to City of Colorado Springs employees offer many great services while saving you money.
+The Employee Medical Clinic and Pharmacy are available to employees and their family members enrolled on either the Advantage or Premier medical plans.
+These resources offer many great services while saving you money.

 The medical clinic offers on-site lab services and same day appointments for acute and urgent care concerns.
 Services are similar to what you would see at a primary care provider, including preventative annual exams, school physicals and immunizations, as well as chronic care services and other health management programs.